-There are 2 compost manager positions, each requiring 3-4 hours of work per week, based at Skidmore College.
-Primary responsibilities of the compost manager will be to work with the Sustainable Skidmore office, the Environmental Action Club, and students living in the Northwoods Village Apartments to promote and increase involvement in the Skidmore Compost Program.
-The manager will manage the distribution of buckets at the beginning of the academic year, collect and clean compost buckets at the end of the academic year, transport compost from the apartment buildings to the compost bin, turn compost piles, collect, input, and analyze data, develop education and outreach programs, coordinate student volunteers, and conduct an annual survey to assess awareness and overall perspective on the composting program.
+Description: There are two compost manager positions, each requiring three to four hours of work per week, based at Skidmore College.
+Primary responsibilities of the compost manager will be to work with the Sustainable Skidmore office, the Environmental Action Club and students living in the Northwoods Village Apartments to promote and increase involvement in the Skidmore compost program.
+The manager will manage the distribution of buckets at the beginning of the academic year; collect and clean compost buckets at the end of the academic year; transport compost from the apartment buildings to the compost bin; turn compost piles; collect, input and analyze data; develop education and outreach programs; coordinate student volunteers; and conduct an annual survey to assess awareness and overall perspective on the composting program.

-- Train and manage volunteers who are interested in supporting the Skidmore Compost Program in the apartments.
+- Train and manage volunteers who are interested in supporting the composting program in the apartments.

 - Set specific weekly collection and maintenance schedules and advertise to the campus community.

-- Maintain compost buckets to ensure odors are managed as effectively as possible.
+- Maintain compost buckets to ensure that odors are managed as effectively as possible.

-- Manage data collection (weight by apartment building, weight/volume of finished compost, temperature readings) and ensure it is done consistently each week during pickup and is input into a spreadsheet.
+- Manage data collection (weight by apartment building, weight/volume of finished compost, temperature readings) and ensure that it is done consistently each week during pickup and is entered into a spreadsheet.

-- Utilize the bike composting system to handle the transportation of the food waste to the bin, and provide feedback to Sustainable Skidmore on how it is working, as well as to put any equipment such as bikes and bike trailers back into the storage shed when finished.
+- Use the bike composting system to handle the transportation of food waste to the bin and provide feedback to Sustainable Skidmore on how it is working and put any equipment such as bikes and bike trailers back into the storage shed when finished.

-- Propose programming ideas or workshops and educational materials that can be used to approach Res Life staff to help engage their residents who may not all be participating.
+- Propose programming ideas or workshops and educational materials that can be used to approach Residential Life staff to help engage their residents who may not all be participating.

-Sustainable Skidmore is looking for creative, organized, self-directed, responsible applicants who have some existing skills related to trail maintenance, outdoor education, communication, or other related areas.
+Description: Sustainable Skidmore is looking for creative, organized, self-directed, responsible applicants who have some existing skills related to trail maintenance, outdoor education, communication and related areas.
 The successful applicant will have good public relations skills and be comfortable interacting with visitors in the North Woods.
-CPR and First Aid certification as well as GIS knowledge and website development are desirable skills.
+CPR and first aid certification as well as GIS knowledge and website development are desirable skills.